-End of era beckons as Merkel says she will give up CDU party chair
+End of era beckons as Merkel says will not stand again as chancellor

 When Merkel came into office in 2005, George W. Bush was U.S. president, Jacques Chirac was in the Elysee Palace in Paris and Tony Blair was British prime minister.

-In a vote in the western state of Hesse on Sunday, the CDU came out top but lost 11 percentage points in support compared to the last election in 2013.
+In Sunday’s vote in Hesse, the CDU came out top but lost 11 percentage points in support from the last election in 2013.

 “With these latest results, it has simply become untenable that Merkel continues to lead the CDU,” said Mujtaba Rahman, managing director at Eurasia Group, a consultancy.